jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

     def text(value):
         return f'I received this message: {value}'

-  the terminal shows the test passed.
-This solution is called `string interpolation`_
+  the terminal shows a passing test.
+This is called `string interpolation`_

 ----